-The thesis or dissertation adviser should
+The thesis or dissertation advisor should

-- take reasonable measures to ensure that each graduate student initiates thesis or dissertation research in a timely fashion; - schedule regular meetings with advisee to discuss project and return comments on written work in a timely fashion, as determined by departmental policy; - clarify co-authorship publication practices, which should be in agreement with departmental policies; and - take primary responsibility for ensuring that the student receives the advising described in the Advising of Continuing Students section.
+- take reasonable measures to ensure that each graduate student initiates thesis or dissertation research in a timely fashion. - schedule regular meetings with advisee to discuss project and return comments on written work in a timely fashion, as determined by departmental policy. - clarify co-authorship publication practices, which should agree with departmental policies; and - take primary responsibility for ensuring that the student receives the advising described in the Advising of Continuing Students section.